va7sdf/artbergmann/news/2010-2014/_posts/2010-05-06-vancouver-s-punk-scene-then-and-now.markdown

 ---
-title: vancouver's punk scene, then and now
+title: "vancouver's punk scene, then and now"
 article_author: marsha lederman
 article_publication: the globe and mail
 article_date: may 6, 2010